This article is part of my series: Excel VBA & Macros – A Step by Step Complete Guide.

-You see in this case, custom function is easier to use when compared with predefined Excel function.
+You see in this case, the custom function is easier to use when compared with the predefined Excel function.

 Using NumberSign function in a worksheet

-NumberSign function just works like any Excel built-in function.
+NumberSign function just works like an Excel built-in function.
 To insert this function in a formula choose Formulas ➪ Function Library ➪ Insert Function Wizard.